-- 1. Circuit analysis - Part I: [5 points] Formulate node-voltage or mesh-current equations for the circuit in Figure 1.
+- 1. Circuit analysis - Part I: [6 points] Formulate node-voltage equations for the circuit in Figure 1.
 Use the node labels provided in the figure.
 Clearly indicate the final equations and circuit variable unknowns.
-The final equations in matrix form must depend only on unknown node-voltages or mesh-currents.
+The final equations in matrix form must depend only on unknown node-voltages.
 Do not modify the circuit or the labels (no source transformation allowed).
-No need to solve any equations! - Part II: [3 points] Provide expressions for the mesh currents i_1 , i_2 , and i_3 in terms of the node voltages.
+No need to solve any equations!

-Part III: [2 points] Provide expressions for the voltage v_x and the current i_x in terms of node voltages.
+Part II: [2 points] Provide expressions for the voltage v_x and the current i_x in terms of node voltages.

-Part IV: [Extra 1 point] If we were allowed to modify the circuit, what other method would you have used to formulate node-voltage equations for the circuit in Figure 1?
+Part III: [2 points] If we were allowed to modify the circuit, what other method would you have used to formulate node-voltage equations for the circuit in Figure 1?